One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Conclusions

 We also estimated the angular two-point correlation of the LoTSS-DR1 value-added sources in Sect.~\ref{sec:twopoint}.
-Different flux density thresholds and masking strategies lead to slightly varying results, the least amount of fluctuation is observed at the angular scales between 0.1 deg and 1 deg.
-We thus conclude that this is the most reliable range.
-Especially when we use the more aggressive masking we find good agreement with results obtained in the analysis of NVSS data \citep{BlakeWall2002, Overzier2003, Blake2004}.
+Different flux density thresholds and masking strategies lead to slightly varying results.
+We conclude that the 2~mJy sample from low-noise regions (mask 1) is the most reliable sample.
 We find less correlation than in the analysis of TGSS-ADR data \citep{RanaBagla2019, Dolfi2019} on all scales accessible by LoTSS-DR1, see also Fig. \ref{fig:tgssfitloglog}.
-The effect of multiple radio components was already noticed in the context of NVSS some time ago and it has been argued that it is important below 0.1 deg.
-Here we did not investigate angular scales at scales smaller than 0.1 deg and we found good consistency of a single power-law fit to the angular two-point correlation between 0.2 deg and 2 deg, in agreement with previous findings from NVSS.